bitovi/academy/src/react-native/11-navigation/navigation.md

 The `Tab.Navigator` component takes `Tab.Screen` components as children.
 For each child, a tab button will be added to the tab bar at the bottom of the screen.
 The `Tab.Navigator` also has a set of props that can be used to customize the behavior of the tab bar.
 We can set the initial route with `initialRouteName`, specify the `backBehavior`, customize the styles through `screenOptions`, and more.

 The `Tab.Screen` component takes a `name` prop that is used to identify the screen and a `component` prop that is used to render the screen.
 The `name` prop must be unique among all the screens in the navigator.
-Similar to the `Tab.Navigator`, we can pass an `options` prop to the `Tab.Screen` component to customize the title, label, icon, and other properties of the tab.
+Similar to the `Tab.Navigator`, we can pass an `options` prop to the `Tab.Screen` component to customize the title, label, icon, and other props of the tab.

 ### Setup 1